Lincoln - Newark - Sleaford - Horncastle

 Hi, I'm Laura and I'm here to guide you and your dog on your next chapter.

-I want to help you understand your dog on a different level to before, help you communicate better with eachother, and strengthen your relationship to build a life for you both to thrive in together.
+I want to help you understand your dog on a different level to before, help you communicate better with each other, and strengthen your relationship to build a life for you both to thrive in together.

 A white woman in her late 20s, long blonde hair, wearing black waterproofs crouched by a brindle Lurcher type wearing a black raincoat.